 - 4.1.1.
-A short press on the B.CODE push-button turns the bar-code reader on.
-Three short beeps will be sounded.
-The bAr.
-LCDs are displayed. - 4.1.2.
-If the bar-code reading is successful, the Go.
-LCDs will be displayed. - 4.1.3.
-To save the instrument data (ID, time, date, value, unit, comments) perform a short press on the STORE push-button. - 4.1.4.
-After the saving operation, the amount of available memory space remaining is displayed. - 4.1.5.
-To load data from the TelePole to the survey mapping software, connect the RS232 of the PC to COM-1 on the TelePole rear panel by a special communication cable (supplied with the software system).
+To save the instrument data (ID, time, date, value, unit, comments) perform a short press on the STORE push-button. - 4.1.2.
+After the saving operation, the amount of available memory space remaining is displayed. - 4.1.3.
+To load data from the TelePole to the RMV software, connect the RS232 of the PC to COM-1 on the TelePole rear panel by a special communication cable (Part number RTM-6001 supplied with the software system).
 Downloading data from the TelePole to the PC clears the instrument's memory.
-TelePole can store up-to 380 readings (or 1550 optional with extended memory).
+TelePole can store up-to 346 readings (or 1550 optional with extended memory).

-Warning: To purposely clear data from the TelePole's memory press the B.CODE pushbutton for 10 seconds, the current available memory space is displayed for an additional ten seconds.
-An additional press on the B.CODE push-button within the ten seconds erases the data.
-The instrument indicates it by four audible beeps and 380 m, the new available memory space is displayed.
+Note: To purposely clear data from the TelePole's memory press the B.CODE push-button for 10 seconds, the current available memory space is displayed for an additional ten seconds.
+An additional press and hold of the B.CODE push-button while the current memory location is flashing.
+The instrument indicates it by four audible beeps and 346 m, the new available memory space is displayed.